nachocaru/xaprb.com/content/blog/2005-09-21-subselects-in-mysql.md

 permalink: /2005/09/21/subselects-in-mysql/
 categories: Database
 ---
 Some queries that seemingly require the use of subqueries in the FROM clause (commonly called [derived tables][1]) can be written without them.
 This is useful for earlier versions of MySQL, which do not support subqueries.
-In this article I&#8217;ll explain how to get the effect of subqueries without actually using them.
+In this article I'll explain how to get the effect of subqueries without actually using them.

-The basic principle that makes this work is this: a subquery in the FROM clause really works like an anonymous view, and can be accomplished as joins to base tables, *as long as the joins don&#8217;t interact*.
+The basic principle that makes this work is this: a subquery in the FROM clause really works like an anonymous view, and can be accomplished as joins to base tables, *as long as the joins don't interact*.

 ### Introduction

-I&#8217;ll demonstrate how to add a sum across two grouped subqueries with a single grouped select.
+I'll demonstrate how to add a sum across two grouped subqueries with a single grouped select.
 The three example tables are as follows:

 <pre>create table category (
     uid int primary key,